GRAM-HD: 3D-Consistent Image Generation at High Resolution with Generative Radiance Manifolds: More experimental results

+\paragraph{Visual comparison of geometry details} In Figure~\ref{fig:more_comparison}, we show more samples from different methods with some thin geometry structure highlighted.
+As we can see from the figures, almost all other methods generate some artifacts around eyeglass for human face and whiskers for cats.
+In particular, all these method failed to generate reasonable whiskers of cats: the generated cat whiskers are stuck onto the cat faces instead of floating naturally in the front.
+In contrast, our method can generate highly-realistic results for such thin structures.

-\paragraph{More EPI comparison} In Figure~\ref{fig:FFHQ_epi}, we show more EPI-like texture images to demonstrate GRAM-HD's superiority on 3D consistency.
-The textures of our method are smooth and natural while the other two are either distorted or stuck to image coordinates, indicating different types of inconsistency.
+\paragraph{EPI comparison} In Figure~\ref{fig:FFHQ_epi}, we show more EPI-like texture images to demonstrate GRAM-HD's superiority on 3D consistency.
+The textures of StyleNeRF, StyleSDF and EG3D are either distorted or stuck to image coordinates, indicating different types of inconsistency.
+Although EpiGRAF uses a pure 3D representation without image-space upsampler, there are still some noise on its generated textures as the Monte-Carlo volume rendering is not noise-free.
+The textures from our method and GMPI are smooth and natural, demonstrating their superior 3D consistency.

-\subsubsection{Latent space interpolation}
+\subsection{Latent space interpolation}

 Figure \ref{fig:interp} shows the results of latent space interpolation with GRAM-HD.
 We select generated instances of different gender, skin color, age, \emph{etc.}, and then show the results by linearly interpolating their latent codes.
 The meaningful intermediate results and smooth changes demonstrate the reasonable latent space learned by GRAM-HD.